Nazaninf24/Algorithmes-js/README.md

 ## How to run :

-- Clone or download the `Algorithmes` project folder,
+- Clone or download the `Algorithmes-js` project folder,

 - There are 2 projects folders inside, Open each folder separately into your terminal & Vs code :